Bikini lines ruining a strapless dress look? No dramas

-While we’d never condone a summer sunbaking session, sometimes tan lines are inevitable.
-Whether from the design of your bikini or one-piece, or from the straps of your singlet or sports bra, even the slightest hint of colour can leave your skin tone uneven with tan lines.
+While we’d never condone a summer sunbaking session (you know, because of the sun damage that UV rays cause), sometimes tan lines are inevitable.
+Whether from the design of your bikini or one-piece, or from the straps of your singlet or sports bra, even the slightest hint of colour can leave your skin tone uneven with sun-tan lines paired with patches of pale skin.

 And if there’s one thing tan lines can ruin in an instant, it’s a good outfit – especially when it comes to special occasions.
 That gorgeous strapless dress you’re planning on wearing to a wedding?
 Tainted by wearing your triangle bikini top so often.
 Or that saucy low-back top that you picked out for New Year’s Eve?
 The strap tan line of your swimmers will now make it look like you’re wearing a bra anyway.

-Thankfully we have just the solution – and it obviously doesn’t involve spending extra time in the sun.
-Nope, St. Tropez’s Skin Finishing Expert Michael Brown has some choice tips on how a little fake tan can go a long way to evening out your skin tone to temporarily erase those annoying tan lines.
+Thankfully, we have just the beauty tips for these fun-in-the-sun side effects – and it obviously doesn’t involve spending extra time in said sun.
+Nope, St. Tropez’s Skin Finishing Expert Michael Brown has some choice tips on how to get rid of tan lines.
+Turns out, a little fake tan can go a long way to even out your skin tone to temporarily erase those bad tan lines.

 So here’s what you need to do the next time you’re in a tan line dilemma.